mathew-odwyer/Server/README.md

    - Get the latest release from [GitHub Releases](https://github.com/mathew-odwyer/Server/releases).

 2. Configure environment
-   - There's a fair bit to get setup and running locally, feel free to DM me on [Discord]() if you're looking to get started quickly.
+   - There's a fair bit to get setup and running locally, feel free to message me directly if you're looking to get started quickly (_@softwareantics_ on Discord).
    - I have plans in the future to automate through process through a CLI tool if my project gains enough traction.

 3. Build and run services